distribution/distribution/storagedriver/s3/README.md

 `v4auth`: (optional) Whether you would like to use aws signature version 4 with your requests.
 This defaults to true if not specified (note that the eu-central-1 region does not work with version 2 signatures, so the driver will error out if initialized with this region and v4auth set to false)

+`chunksize`: (optional) The default part size for multipart uploads (performed by WriteStream) to s3.
+The default is 10 MB.
+Keep in mind that the minimum part size for s3 is 5MB.
+You might experience better performance for larger chunk sizes depending on the speed of your connection to s3.

 `rootdirectory`: (optional) The root directory tree in which all registry files will be stored.
 Defaults to the empty string (bucket root).